SpecterOps/BloodHound/rfc/bh-rfc-2.md

 ## 2. Motivation

 - **Regular Messages** - Provide a standard format and set of options that developers should follow so that incoming code changes can be quickly and easily parsed for the level and scope of impact.
-- **Semver Adherance** - Use commit messaging that mitigates ambiguity in versioning the application when new releases are tagged.
+- **Semver Adherence** - Use commit messaging that mitigates ambiguity in versioning the application when new releases are tagged.
 - **Improved Automations** - Parse commit messages with tools to automate the generation of changelogs.
 - **Clear Communication** - Reviewers are able to navigate changesets with certainty.
 New contributors are able to clearly convey what their work entails.